microspectrometer/dev-kit-2020/README.md

 state, the slave uses `MIOSIO[0]` to indicate when the *transmit buffer is full*, and `MISO` to indicate when there is *data in the receive buffer*.
 During the active state, the slave uses `MISO` for both *transmit buffer full* and *receive buffer empty*.
-This happends during the *bus-turnaround*.
+This happens during the *bus-turnaround*.
 Which signal is communicated on `MISO` depends on whether the command was a *write* (goes with *transmit buffer full*) or a *read* (goes with *receive buffer empty*).
 And during the actual *data phase*, the slave is essentially doing the same thing on